aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 cabinet: Federal Ministries act as Cabinet

-election results: Svetozar MAROVIC elected president by the Parliament; vote was Svetozar MAROVIC 65, other 47
+election results: Svetozar MAROVIC elected president by the parliament; vote was Svetozar MAROVIC 65, other 47

 Legislative branch:

-elections: last held 25 February 2003 (next to be held NA 2005)
+elections: last held 25 February 2003 (next to be held 2005)

 Judicial branch: